Cost to Install a Concrete Patio – 2023 Price Calculator

-One of the most inexpensive and durable backyard patios is the concrete slab.
-Although concrete slab sounds dull and mundane, with the right treatment, you can create a patio that looks like something much more expensive.
+One of the most inexpensive and durable backyard patios is a concrete slab.
+Although a concrete slab sounds dull and mundane, with the right treatment, you can create a patio that looks like something much more expensive.

-Professionals can add color, texture, and custom designs to make your concrete patio to look like stone, brick, or marble.
-Learn more about the cost to install a new patio.
+Professionals can add color, texture, and custom designs to make your concrete patio look like stone, brick, or marble.
+Learn more about the cost of installing a new patio.

 Concrete Patio Cost Calculator